node-class-may-2023/ComIT_Node/javascript.md

 [Exercise 65](./exercises/js/ex_65.md)

 #### Iterators
-* It's common that when coding we need to keep repeting the same code execution until a given condition it's true
+* It's common that when coding we need to keep repeating the same code execution until a given condition it's true
 * For example I might want to show numbers from 0 to 10 to create a list

 **Example:**